 They should try to focus on eating highly nutritious foods, drinking more water, and exercising regularly.

 Formulas and online calculators are available to help people estimate how many calories they burn per day.
-From there, a person can estimate how many calories they should eat to create a calorie deficit.
+From there, people can estimate how many calories they should eat to create a calorie deficit.

-A person should aim to lose no more than 1–2 lb per week to avoid potential health issues associated with not getting enough nutrients.
+A person should aim to lose no more than 1–2 lbs per week to avoid potential health issues associated with insufficient nutrients.